averbraeck/medlabs/docs/2-configure.md

 # interval for dumping person data, no dump if value = 0
 generic.PersonDumpIntervalDays = 0

+# SETTINGS FOR BUILDING THE MODEL

+# number of persons in the model
+settings.NumberPersons = 1000

+# number of workplaces in the model
+settings.NumberWorkplaces = 10

+# number of sublocations for each workplace
+settings.NumberSublocations = 10

+# workplace size in m2 (for 100 people)
+settings.WorkplaceSize = 1000.0

 # number of people infected at t=0
-policies.NumberInfected = 100
+settings.NumberInfected = 1

-# lowest age of people infected at t=0
+# SEIR TRANSMISSION MODEL PARAMETERS

+# base contagiousness parameter
-policies.MinAgeInfected = 0
+SEIR.contagiousness = 0.5

-# highest age of people infected at t=0
+# initial variable for personal protection factor, to be multiplied with base contagiousness
-policies.MaxAgeInfected = 100
+SEIR.beta = 1.0

-# policy file for locations (can be blank)
+# rough calculation constant to indicate first day of contagiousness of an exposed person (days)
-policies.LocationPolicyFile =
+SEIR.t_e_min = 2.0

-# policy file for disease parameters (can be blank)
+# rough calculation constant to indicate peak day of contagiousness of an exposed person (days)
-policies.DiseasePolicyFile =
+SEIR.t_e_mode = 7.0

-# INCLUDE FILE FOR DISEASE
+# rough calculation constant to indicate last day of contagiousness of an exposed person (days)
-generic.diseasePropertiesFile = /alpha-distance.properties
+SEIR.t_e_max = 12.0

-# whether the model is area based or distance based
+# threshold for the transmission calculation.
+Set to 1 minute (seconds)
-generic.diseasePropertiesModel = distance
+SEIR.calculation_threshold = 60
 ```

 The following parameters are key:

-- `generic.InputPath` indicates where the other files (except `generic.diseasePropertiesFile` and the output path) can be found.
-In the above example, the folder is `/data/thehague`.
-This means that the file paths for people, locations, activities, etc. can all be found in the folder `/data/thehague`, where the first `/` is relative to the location of the jar file that is being executed.
+- `generic.InputPath` indicates where the other files (except the output path) can be found.
+In the above example, the folder is `./data`.
+This means that the file paths for people, locations, activities, etc. can all be found in the folder `./data`, where the `./` is relative to the location of the jar file that is being executed.
+Note that the SEIR demo model does not use any data at the moment.
-- `generic.diseasePropertiesModel` can take two values: `distance` or `area`.
-This chooses one of two available disease transmission models, where one is based on the number of persons in an area, and the other is based on average distance between an infectious and a susceptible person.
-- `generic.PersonDumpIntervalDays` does not dump all persons in the model (490,000 for the The Hague model) with all their properties.
+- `generic.PersonDumpIntervalDays` does not dump all persons in the model with all their properties.
 When the interval is set at a N days, all persons in the model dump their state to a file every N days.
 This csv file can grow very large, therefore the default value is 0.
 - All other parameters are explained in the comments above the parameter.
 - The input files for people, locations, activities, etc. are discussed in the [input files](3-input.md) document.